Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Introduction

+The task of black-box prompt selection is challenging.
+First, the search space can be extensive, as instructions and few-shot exemplars form a combinatorial set of candidates.
+Second, black-box LLMs make it impossible to directly optimize based on gradient information.
+Third, evaluating a prompt is time-consuming and costly, as each evaluation involves querying the LLM on multiple validation instances of a task.
+This calls for the development of selection methods that can efficiently explore the space of candidate prompts while keeping the total number of LLM calls low.

-For these methods we identify the following limitations: (1) With the exception of \texttt{MIPROv2} they are not explicitly designed for the problem of jointly selecting instructions and few-shot exemplars as they either focus on exemplars (\texttt{EASE}) or instructions (\texttt{TRIPLE-SH} and \texttt{TRIPLE-GSE}).
-(2) No method is both \textit{sample}-efficient (allows for evaluating fewer prompts) and \textit{query}-efficient (reduces the total number of LLM calls by not evaluating all prompts on all validation instances).
+Existing methods for prompt selection in this setting include \texttt{MIPROv2} \citep{opsahl2024optimizing}, \texttt{EASE} \citep{wu2024prompt}, \texttt{TRIPLE-SH}, and \texttt{TRIPLE-GSE} \citep{shi2024best}.
+We identify the following limitations among these approaches: (1) Except for \texttt{MIPROv2}, these methods are not explicitly designed to address the problem of \emph{jointly} selecting instructions and few-shot exemplars.
+Specifically, \texttt{EASE} primarily focuses on exemplar selection, while \texttt{TRIPLE-SH} and \texttt{TRIPLE-GSE} focus on instruction selection.
+Although \texttt{EASE} can be applied to joint selection by treating the entire prompt as an unstructured block of text, it does not exploit the compositional structure of prompts.
+(2) No method is both \emph{sample-efficient} (allowing for evaluating fewer prompts by relying on a surrogate model) and \emph{query-efficient} (reducing the total number of LLM calls by not evaluating prompts on all available validation instances).